shahata/servus/README.md

 Map urls and filesystem folders to one servus server by simply adding *servus.conf.js* to your project and running **servus**.
  * It listens on the configured port and will find an available port in case the port is taken.
+ * It can automatically open a browser window with a pre-defined URL when invoked.
  * It automatically restarts when the configuration file is updated.
  * It adds cors headers, gzip compress, navigates directories.
  * It can load any [connect plugin](https://github.com/senchalabs/connect/wiki) you want, no matter if it is installed globally or locally. (see syntax below)